jssimporter/python-jss/doc/jss/guides/configuration.rst

 Configure Distribution Points and Distribution Servers
 ------------------------------------------------------

-Casper supports a few different means for handling package and script files:
+JAMF Pro supports a few different means for handling package and script files:

 File Share Distribution Points
     corresponds to AFP and SMB mountable shares.